nest-desktop/nest-desktop/docs/reference/structural-overview.rst

 For a lot of these buttons, there are further options available via right click.

 Project
-  create, edit and run simulations
-Model
-  manage and edit your models
+  create and edit networks as well as run simulations Model manage and edit your models
 Settings